The Ultimate Guide to Japanese Steel Hairdressing Scissors

 About the Author

-Matt Grumley is the founder of ShearGenius and a master scissor technician with over 35 years of experience in the Australian hairdressing industry.
-He has personally sharpened more than 100,000 professional scissors and engineered the ShearGenius range to deliver premium Japanese steel performance at a fair price.
+Matt Grumley is the founder of ShearGenius and a master scissor technician with decades of experience in the Australian hairdressing industry.
+He has personally sharpened more than 100,000 professional scissors and engineered the ShearGenius range to deliver premium steel performance at a fair price.
 ShearGenius has sold over 40,000 scissors to professional hairdressers and barbers across Australia.